[Oracle Cloud] Helm

 If used OCI Service broker, remove the

-installation:helm delete oci-broker -n mushop-utilities
+oci-brokerinstallation:helm delete oci-broker -n mushop-utilities -

 Uninstall Istio service mesh (if applicable):

-istioctl manifest generate --set profile=demo | kubectl delete -f -
+istioctl manifest generate --set profile=demo | kubectl delete -f - -

 Remove the

-cluster dependency installation:helm delete mushop-utils -n mushop-utilities
+setupcluster dependency installation:helm delete mushop-utils -n mushop-utilities